ccliver/devops-pro-prep/udemy/domain1/README.md

-clone_repo                     Clone the repo and copy lab files into it validate_templates             Check Cloudformation syntax setup_codebuild                Create a CodeBuild project to build the lab app cleanup_lab                    Cleanup local lab files
+clone_repo                     Clone the repo and copy lab files into it validate_templates             Check Cloudformation syntax setup_codebuild                Create a CodeBuild project to build the lab app launch_instance                Launch an instance to deploy the lab app to using CodeDeploy cleanup_lab                    Cleanup local lab files
 ```